qianxu/PyramidWord/README.md

     baNana is not a pyramid word because you have 1 'b', 1 'N' and 1 'n'.

 How to test it:
+1. Open these two solutions in Visual Studio 2017 or newer version.
-1. Build and start PyramidWordServiceLibrary service.
+2. Build and start PyramidWordServiceLibrary service.
-2. Build and start WCFClient console application.
+3. Build and start WCFClient console application.
 Input any word to check whether it is pyramid word.
 Input nothing to exit.

 Note:
 If it fails to connect to the PyramidWord service, please delete the service and add it again in WCFClient solution.
+You need to copy the service address from WCF Test Client and add it in the dialog of "Add Service Reference".